Get

 Some dogs will shake as a response to the pain, while others will tremble because they have lost muscular strength in their limbs with age.

 Metabolism is the process of converting food to energy at a cellular level.
 Any disease that disrupts this process is termed metabolic disease.
-In simpler terms, think of metabolic diseases as internal and invisible diseases.
+Endocrine diseases also involve hormone-producing glands that support or control metabolism.
+In simpler terms, think of these kinds of diseases as internal and invisible diseases.
 Examples include diabetes (causing high blood sugar levels), Cushing’s disease (excessive cortisol production), thyroid disorders, obesity, and many others.

-The general signs of these diseases are lethargy, changes to thirst/urination, muscle weakness, weight loss or gain, as well as tremors, muscle weakness, and panting.
+The general signs of these diseases are lethargy, changes in thirst/urination, muscle weakness, weight loss or gain, as well as tremors and panting.
+Sometimes, for example, diabetic dogs under insulin treatment can suffer from hypoglycemia, which can result in uncontrolled shaking or tremors.

 4. Laryngeal Paralysis